artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 * Conforming to the operating system's Human Interface Guidelines is more difficult, as you're relying less on foundations built with this in mind.

 * Web tech is slower, and threading APIs are generally poor.
-A dfficulty here is that you are also complicating the technical stack upon which [your app sits above](https://twitter.com/sandofsky/status/634129798936162308).
+A dfficulty here is that you are also complicating the technical stack upon which your app sits above.
+I often see Mac apps using a lot of web technologies using far more of my computer's resources than I'd like.

+### Evolving

+One of the most interesting developments this year in the Cocoa world is Facebook's [react-native](https://cocoapods.org/pods/React), a bridge between web technology and native code that doesn't rely on using the [traditional DOM](http://www.quirksmode.org/dom/intro.html) - freeing it from a lot of the common problems found in highly web-based apps.

+We're pretty optimistic about it on the mobile team.
+We're not quite willing to jump head-first into a [pre-1.0 technology](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/) again, but it shows a lot of promise.

-The fact that we were able to ship an app at all was because we could build the most important parts native, then rely on web technologies to cover the rest of the ground.
+The fact that we were able to ship an app at all was because we could build the parts that meant the most to us native, then rely on web technologies to cover the rest of the ground.
+Giving us the chance to stand on the shoulders of giants.

-The nature of doing it this way comes with trade-offs, ones that we've been willing to make so far.